harmony-one/h/progress/soph-neou.md

 ---

+**2024 Q4 review**

+In Q4, I focused on enhancing staking functionality and addressing critical protocol challenges.
+A significant part of my efforts was dedicated to investigating consensus-related issues, particularly a bug causing multiple block proposals.
+While the final resolution is still in progress, my thorough analysis clarified the problem's scope and outlined actionable next steps for resolving it.

+To strengthen protocol stability, I rigorously tested and reviewed pull requests addressing post-HIP32 challenges.
+This included refining leader rotation logic and optimizing multi-BLS validator consensus mechanisms.
+Additionally, I updated the localnet to replicate mainnet conditions, uncovering critical edge cases such as consensus failures during single-node quorum scenarios.

+Operationally, I worked on improving the network by developing and implementing scripts to identify anomalies in block production.
+My proactive collaboration with the validator community was instrumental in mitigating these issues, including a significant 12-minute shard 0 consensus loss.
+Detailed incident reporting and follow-up ensured transparency and informed future improvements.

+---

 2024-12-06 Fri: This week, I focused on improving staking-related features and functionality.
 I investigated issues related to the staking "collect reward" amount and collaborated with Artem for assistance.
 Additionally, I submitted new feature requests to Protofire aimed at enhancing the staking experience on the explorer: 1) Support for displaying `claimed reward amounts` 2) `Relocating account staking precompile transaction history` from the normal transaction page to the dedicated staking transaction page  3) `Displaying CollectReward, Delegate, and Undelegate amounts` on the staking transaction page

 Additionally, I spent time testing and reviewing PRs aimed at resolving the multiple consensus proposal bug.
 However, despite these efforts, the issue remains unresolved and will require further investigation and refinements.